osmphp/core/readme.md

 ## Commercial License & Support

-In case the open source license if not a good fit for you, or if you expect being supported, [let me know](https://github.com/osmianski).
+In case the open source license if not a good fit for you, or if you need support, [let me know](https://github.com/osmianski).